amorabryan/javascript-prep-0223-code-solutions/prep-javascript-variables/prep-javascript-variables-quiz-questions.md

 - Which characters is a JavaScript variable allowed to begin with? if using names, they can contain letters, digits, underscores, and dollar signs, but names must start with a letter. they can also begin with $ or _.
 They are case sensitive and cannot use JS keywords.
-- What are quotation marks used for in JavaScript? they are for defining strings
+- What are quotation marks used for in JavaScript? they are for defining strings.
 - What is the purpose of strings in JavaScript? they are used for storing and manipulating text
 - What is the purpose of booleans in JavaScript?